rprouse/RomBuilder/Samples/RC2014/README.md

 # Decoding RC2014 ROMs

+These are based on the factory ROMs from the [RC2014 GitHub](https://github.com/RC2014Z80/RC2014/tree/master/ROMs/Factory).

 The RC2014 uses 27C512 64k ROMs.
 Every ROM has an 8 digit code on it.
 Each digit, from left to right, refers to an 8k bank from 0x0000 to 0xD000.
 This bank can be selected with the A13, A14, A15 jumpers;